Mohamed Coulibaly (footballer, born 1988)

-Mohamed Aly Coulibaly (born 7 August 1988) is a Senegalese professional footballer who plays as a winger or striker for Swiss 1.
-Liga side Dornach.
+Mohamed Aly Coulibaly (born 7 August 1988) is a Senegalese former professional footballer who played as a winger or forward.

 Coulibaly has played in France, Switzerland, England and Spain for Gueugnon, Saint-Louis Neuweg, Dornach and Grasshoppers, Bournemouth, Coventry City, Port Vale, Racing Santander, Logroñés and Vaduz.
 He scored two goals in the 2020 Swiss Challenge League play-offs to help Vaduz win promotion into the Swiss Super League.
 He returned to Dornach in 2021.

 Career

 Early career

-Born in Bakel, Senegal, Coulibaly began his football career in France with Gueugnon, who at that time played in the Ligue 2, signing his first professional contract at nineteen years old during the summer of 2007.
-However, having played only 45 minutes with their first team he suffered an ankle injury.
-Following his recovery he moved on to Saint-Louis Neuweg in the fifth tier of the French football league system.
+Born in Bakel, Senegal, Coulibaly began his football career in France with Gueugnon, who at that time played in the Ligue 2, signing his first professional contract at 19 years old during the summer of 2007.
+However, having played only 45 minutes with their first team, he suffered an ankle injury.
+Following his recovery, he moved on to Saint-Louis Neuweg in the fifth tier of the French football league system.

-In 2011, Coulibaly joined Swiss amateur side Dornach in the third tier of the Swiss football league system, before moving on to Grasshoppers of the Swiss Super League later that year.
+In 2011, Coulibaly joined the Swiss amateur side Dornach in the third tier of the Swiss football league system before moving on to Grasshoppers of the Swiss Super League later that year.
 He made five appearances in their 2012–13 season as Grasshoppers finished second in the league.
 He was also an unused substitute in the Swiss Cup final; as they beat Basel on penalties.

 Bournemouth

-Coulibaly signed with for Championship club Bournemouth in July 2013.
+Coulibaly signed with Championship club Bournemouth in July 2013.
 Later that month he spoke about his respect for manager Eddie Howe.
 Throughout the first half of the 2013–14 season Coulibaly suffered a number of injuries, though in January 2014 it was revealed he was close to returning after 14 weeks out.

 Coulibaly moved on loan to League One side Coventry City in July 2014.
 He played eight games for Steven Pressley's "Sky Blues" before his loan was terminated due to "personal reasons" in November 2014.
 He moved on loan to Port Vale in March 2015.
 Following Bournemouth's promotion to the Premier League, Coulibaly was released at the end of the 2014–15 season.

 Spain

-In July 2015, Coulibaly signed a two-year deal with Racing de Santander, newly relegated to Segunda División B. He scored eight goals in 41 appearances in the 2015–16 campaign to help Santander to win the division, however they failed to achieve promotion after losing to Reus in the play-offs.
+In July 2015, Coulibaly signed a two-year deal with Racing de Santander, newly relegated to Segunda División B. He scored eight goals in 41 appearances in the 2015–16 campaign to help Santander to win the division, however, they failed to achieve promotion after losing to Reus in the play-offs.
 He left the club after his contract was cancelled on 31 January 2017.

 Coulibaly joined Segunda División B club UD Logroñés in April 2017 on a deal running until the end of the 2016–17 season.
 On 14 May, he scored a hat-trick in a 5–1 victory over Gernika at the Estadio Las Gaunas.